OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ## Set up your environment

-Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator), which creates an add-in project with the Yeoman generator for Office Add-ins.
+Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator), which creates an add-in project with the [Yeoman Generator for Office Add-ins](../develop/yeoman-generator-overview.md).

 ## Configure the manifest